pulumi/docs/tour/programs-functions.md

 await fs.writeFile("example.txt", "data")
 ```

-This ensures that all modules can be referenced simply in application code, and then used simply in cloud-runtime code with expected semantics.
+This ensures that all modules can be referenced simply in application code, and then used simply in 'run time' code with expected semantics.

 Notes:
 1. this form of module capturing only applies to external modules that are referenced.  i.e. modules that are directly part of Node, or are in the node_modules directory.
 The 'local' module (i.e. the module for the Pulumi application itself) is not captured in this fashion.
 That's because this code will not actually be part of the uploaded node_modules, and so would not be found.
 The 'local' module is captured as if it was a normal 'value'.
 This means, all its relevant variable and functions are serialized over in a uniform fashion to the Lambda, regardless of which actual file/module they are contained in.